 Introduction

-A mindful money mindset is about being intentional with your financial decisions.
-It’s understanding your relationship with money, recognizing spending triggers, and making purposeful choices that align with your long-term goals.
-This mindset empowers you to focus on building wealth while maintaining peace of mind.
+It’s all about being deliberate in your decisions about money.
+Knowing your money stories, feelings about money, spending triggers, and making decisions that align with your longer-term goals.
+This mindset gives you the freedom to focus on building wealth with peace of mind.

 1. Set Clear and Meaningful Financial Goals